ClutchKick2207/8_Math_Investigation-1/README.md

 Controls the amount of light that the sensor recieves. (**Note that the larger the f-stop number, the smaller the aperature**).
 Aperature is inversely proportional to the amount of light in an image (i.e. **Decreasing the f-stop by a factor of &radic;2&asymp;1.4 will double the brightness in the image.**)

-* The higher the Aperature the dimmer the image
+* The higher the Aperature the dimmer the image (is inversely proportional)
+* The lower the Aperature